tianyue58/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `sort pr/` Command](images/umldiagrams/SortSequenceDiagram.png)

+Step 1.
+The user enters `sort pr/` command in the main window.

+Step 2.
+The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.

+Step 3.
+The InternshipParser matches the command word `sort` in the string and extracts the argument string `pr/`.

+Step 4.
+The InternshipParser then calls SortCommandParser#parse(String) method and the argument string is converted to a Parameter instance.

+Step 5.
+The SortCommandParser creates a new SortCommand instance and returns it to InternshipParser, which in turn returns it to LogicManager.

+Step 6.
+The LogicManager calls the SortCommand#execute(Model) method to sort the application list by priority.

 #### Design considerations:

 * **Alternative 1 (current choice):** Only allow lists to be sorted in one direction per field (e.g. sooner to later for deadline, alphabetically for company name)